MattM178/Traffic-Reports-to-GIS/README.md

 ## Setup

-### In order to run the update, you need to have Python, Miniconda, and ArcGIS Pro installed.
-Alternatively, you'll need your environment configured to access ArcGIS python API if you do not have ArcGIS Pro.
-Regardless, this code is designed to work directly with ArcGIS Online (AGO), so an account is required to use this code.
+### In order to run the update, you need to have ArcGIS Pro installed.
+This code is designed to work directly with ArcGIS Online (AGO), so an account is required to use this code.
 If you are running this in a python IDE, your interpeter should be set to the ArcGIS Pro python interpreter, or otherwise have your interperter set up to use the ArcGIS python API.

 Python is the programming language and interprets the code.

-Conda will manage the environment of tools Python can use.
-Basically, Conda installs all (or most) the right "plugins" so this code can run.

-1. Install Python for Windows
-2. Install Miniconda
-3. Clone the trafficreports environment.
-   **You only need to set up the environment once on a machine.**

-4. Open Miniconda command prompt
-5. Run this command below to clone the environment:

-    `conda env create -n trafficreports --file environment.yml`

-    It should create an environment in your conda directory (usually in your Windows user home under miniconda)

-6. You will need to install the arcgis package through conda to use the API You can do so by opening your conda prompt and running this command:

-   `conda install esri::arcgis`

-You can use the Anaconda Python interpreter, but you can also use the ArcGIS Python interpreter, which comes with ArcGIS Pro.
-[This link provides more information on how to set up an IDE, in this case PyCharm, to use the ArcGIS Python interpreter.](https://community.esri.com/t5/python-documents/pycharm-setup-for-arcgis-desktop/ta-p/1125129)
+ArcGIS Pro comes with its own python envrionment, so when it comes time to run the script you can activate that enviroment and run the script within it.

 ## Step 1: RUNNING THE MAIN SCRIPT (MAIN_V2.PY)